 The Waiotauru River system has many traces of logging activity but not many other tracks.
 The eastern side of this activity was the old State Forest boundary: a line extending through Renata and Oriwa.
 This territory is now included in the Park.
 The area logged in the 1930s extended up-valley of Sheridan Creek.
 The region logged in the 1960s includes much of that to the west of the old forest boundary; upstream of the 1930s halfway point, and runs well towards the Renata – Alpha Ridge.

 This stream is occasionally used as an alternative route out from Field Hut.
-The bush on spurs from Field Track into the stream is not difficult, but travel in the stream itself can be rough, depending on flood damage and waterflow.
+The bush on spurs from Field Track into the stream is not difficult (the spur WSW of .866 is the obvious choice), but travel in the stream itself can be rough, depending on flood damage and waterflow.
 Allow 5 hours or more for the trip.
 Taken in the reverse direction, the circuit makes a full day trip.

 An enjoyable trip, a good 5 hours from river to Dennan, 8+ hours overall.

-Beyond the road-end camping ground at Schoolhouse Flat, cross the river to the TR and the flats beyond to the foot of the Rae Ridge, just past Sheridan Creek.
+Beyond the road-end camping ground at Schoolhouse Flat, cross the river to the TR and the flats beyond to the start of Rae Ridge, just past Sheridan Creek.
+There is good access from the Sheridan Creek side of the toe of the spur.
 After the first steep pinch, the early part of Rae Ridge is fairly open, with traces of the 1930s logging tracks gradually giving way to better bush.
-Despite windfalls, the ridge is good going, regenerating nicely from earlier storm and logging and, while reaching point 668 is pardonable, beware of the markers enticing beyond to the Waiotauru river.
+Despite windfalls, the ridge is good going, regenerating nicely from earlier storm and logging damage and, while reaching point .668 is pardonable, beware of the markers enticing beyond to the Waiotauru river.
 With care the saddle at (Topo50 BP33 876 687, NZMS260 S26 976 304) will be found with a small wallow beyond.
 The ridge is easy from here, with several storm clearings towards the bush-edge.
 A small scrub belt, then tussock, brings the summit of Dennan with its panoramic views, from where the N spur leads down to gain the track. [revised March 2017]

-From just before the camping ground at Schoolhouse Flat, 2 km upstream of Boielle Flat, a good trail leads up the Waiotauru TL to Waiotauru Forks: less than 90 minutes.
-Cross to the TR and follow the logging road into the Eastern Waiotauru to the old bridge remains, then upstream to the Tregear – Snowy Forks: 25 minutes from Waiotauru Forks.
-Old bulldozed tracks leading up the spur between soon finish, but the going becomes easy and casual markers may be found to the saddle past 594.
+From just before the camping ground at Schoolhouse Flat, 2 km upstream of Boielle Flat, a good trail (except for two exposed slip crossings, see 14.26) leads up the Waiotauru TL to Waiotauru Forks: less than 90 minutes.
+Cross to the TR of the Southern Waiotauru and climb to the logging road into the Eastern Waiotauru, crossing to the TR where there was once a logging bridge, to the Tregear – Snowy Forks: 25 minutes from Waiotauru Forks.
+Twenty metres up the Snowy River, pick up an old bulldozed track which leads up the spur between the streams to about the 500m contour.
+Thereafter the going soon becomes easy and casual markers may be found to the saddle past .594.
 The spur steepens towards the bush-edge; then a 50-minute climb brings the main Southern Crossing route, right at the head of the Kime Hut basin.
 Make sure that the Kime Hut door is well closed when you leave.
 About 5 hours from the Tregear Forks to Kime.
-A good long day of 11 hours for the round trip back to the forks, (if you eat quick?).
+A good long day of 11 hours for the round trip back to the Forks. [revised February 2019]

 This work is licensed under a Creative Commons Attribution-NonCommercial-NoDerivs 3.0 New Zealand License.